echogarden-project/echogarden/docs/Tasklist.md

 ### Recognition / Whisper
 * Whisper's Chinese and Japanese output can be split into words in a more accurate way.
 Consider using a dedicated segmentation library to perform the segmentation in character sequences that have no punctuation characters to aid on guessing word boundaries
-* Cache last model (if enough memory is available)
+* Cache last model (if enough memory is available).
+Ensure that caching works when switching between  different execution providers
-* The segment output can be used to split into segments, otherwise it is possible to try to guess using pause lengths or voice activity detection
+* Whisper timestamp tokens can be used to split into segments, otherwise it is possible to try to guess using pause lengths or voice activity detection
 * Bring back the option to use eSpeak DTW based alignment on segments, as an alternative approach

 ### Alignment